Analysis | Tests of Biden’s leadership, and GOP’s willingness to cooperate, come quickly

 But Biden has nothing comparable to the Senate and House majorities that Barack Obama enjoyed at the start of his administration.
 There is minimal room for maneuvering or for political misjudgment.
 Hard decisions are coming early.

-A compromise package that jettisons some of what Biden has proposed to gain Republican support would help to show he is serious about governing in ways that bring people together.
+A compromise package that jettisons some of what Biden has proposed to gain Republican support would help show he is serious about governing in ways that bring people together.
 But at what cost to the overall impact of his initiative and to his conviction that his package meets the needs of the moment?

-A decision to pursue a Democrats-only strategy would preserve a package that Biden argues is needed to assure the funding he says is needed to fight against the coronavirus and ease the financial strain on millions of people.
+A decision to pursue a Democrats-only strategy would preserve a package that Biden argues is needed to ensure the funding necessary to fight the coronavirus and ease the financial strain on millions of people.
 But at what cost to the tone of unity he set in his inaugural address?

 This test, however, isn’t just for Biden: Unity is not a one-way discussion; it’s also a test for Republican lawmakers who responded positively to Biden’s inaugural message and pledged their cooperation.